lbraglia/RStata/README.md

 ### RStata.StataPath
 `RStata.StataPath` contains the path to Stata executable (Windows user have to delete the extension `.exe` from the path ).

-Using
+You can use

 ```
 chooseStataBin()
 ```

-to set this option the first time is rather handy.
-The function:
+to set this option the first time:
 - in Linux it searches for the 4 (cli) Stata binaries (`stata-mp`, `stata-se`, `stata`, `stata-sm`) in the search path and prompt a menu to choose one;